d12frosted/elpa-mirror/stable-melpa/humanoid-themes-readme.txt

+;;; Commentary:

-This color scheme come with two variants - dark and light - and should work well in a 256 color terminal.
+;; This color scheme come with two variants - dark and light - and should work well ;; in a 256 color terminal.